QuantEcon/lecture-source-py/source/rst/stationary_densities.rst

 The additional density (black line) is a `nonparametric kernel density estimate <https://en.wikipedia.org/wiki/Kernel_density_estimation>`_, added to the solution for illustration.

-(You can try to replicate it before looking at the solution if you want to).
+(You can try to replicate it before looking at the solution if you want to)

 As you can see, the look-ahead estimator is a much tighter fit than the kernel density estimator.